LQCT/BitQT/docs/source/tutorial.rst

 As we already mentioned, the only required argument for BitQT is the trajectory file.
 We will use the binary dcd file *aligned_original_tau_6K.dcd*.
-As dcd format does not contain any topological information, it is necessarty to pass the **-top** argument to BitQT with an appropiate topology file.
+As dcd format does not contain any topological information, it is necessarty to pass the **-top** argument with an appropiate topology file.
 In this case, we will be using the PDB formatted file *aligned_tau.pdb*.

 Then you can run ::